ENCCS/openmp-gpu/content/introduction.rst

             !$omp end parallel
               end program hello

-In this example OpenMP distributes the work among the threads by dividing the number of interations in the loop by the numebr of threads (default behaviour).
+In this example OpenMP distributes the work among the threads by dividing the number of interations in the loop by the numberr of threads (default behaviour).
 At the end of the loop construct there is an implicit synchronization.

 Second heading
 --------------